maxtkc/mvths-wiki/docs/025b-generating-frequency.rst

 Exercise:
 ~~~~~~~~~

 Complete the table below in your notebook.
 Write a program to generate each frequency and measure the frequency with your multimeter to confirm.
-Note that on the multimeter there is position labeled with Hz (Hertz) for frequency.
-You can tell you are on the correct setting if you see Hz on the screeen.
-Again, connect the black lead to ground and the red lead to the pin you are measuring.
 Demonstrate one of these frequencies for your teacher.

 .. list-table:: Generating Frequencies
    :widths: 25 25 50